-St andard Met Explanation
+Standard Met Explanation

-Sul bsection 4.155 (.02) General Standards
+Subsection 4.155 (.02) General Standards

-B. All spaces accessible and usable for \boxtimes Standard parking lot design
+B. All spaces accessible and usable for $\square$ Standard parking lot design

-parking ₪
+parking

-I. Parking lot screen of at least 6 feet \square The parking is not adjacent to a residential
+I. Parking lot screen of at least 6 feet $\square$ The parking is not adjacent to a residential

 adjacent to residential district. district.

 J. Sturdy bumper guards or curbs of at The parking lot is surrounded by a six-inch

 least 6 inches to prevent parked curb.

-vehicles crossing property line or \boxtimes
+vehicles crossing property line or $\boxtimes$

 interfering with screening or

 sidewalks.

-K. Surfaced with asphalt, concrete or \boxtimes Surfaced with asphalt
+K. Surfaced with asphalt, concrete or $\boxtimes$ Surfaced with asphalt

-other approved material. ◁
+other approved material.

-Drainage meeting City standards \boxtimes Drainage is professionally designed and being
+Drainage meeting City standards Drainage is professionally designed and being

-reviewed to meet City standards
+$\boxtimes$ reviewed to meet City standards

-L. Lighting will not shine into adjoining Lighting is proposed to be fully shielded and

-structures or into the eyes of passers- \boxtimes subject to the City's Outdoor Lighting

-by.
-Ordinance.

-N. No more than 40% of parking \boxtimes Sixteen (16) of the required 41 parking spaces

-compact spaces. are allowed to be compact.
-Except for two (2)

-compact spaces in the parking area on the south side of the building, all parking spaces are proposed to be standard spaces.
-O. Where vehicles overhang curb, All parking area planting areas are at least planting areas at least 7 feet in depth. \boxtimes seven (7) feet in depth.
-Subsection 4.155 (.03) General Standards A. Access and maneuvering areas Access to the area is available to employees. adequate. \boxtimes Maneuvering area is plentiful.
+L. Lighting will not shine into adjoining structures or into the eyes of passersby. $\boxtimes$ Lighting is proposed to be fully shielded and subject to the City's Outdoor Lighting Ordinance.
+N. No more than 40% of parking compact spaces. × Sixteen (16) of the required 41 parking spaces are allowed to be compact.
+Except for two (2) compact spaces in the parking area on the south side of the building, all parking spaces are proposed to be standard spaces.
+O. Where vehicles overhang curb, planting areas at least 7 feet in depth. $\boxtimes$ All parking area planting areas are at least seven (7) feet in depth.
+Subsection 4.155 (.03) General Standards A. Access and maneuvering areas adequate. $\boxtimes$ Access to the area is available to employees.
+Maneuvering area is plentiful.
 A.1.
-Loading and delivery areas and The applicant proposes employee parking on circulation separate from the north and south sides of the building. customer/employee parking and \boxtimes ADA and short-term parking is proposed pedestrian areas. along the front of the building away from the loading and delivery areas.
-Circulation patterns clearly marked. \boxtimes No markings needed to clarify circulation.
+Loading and delivery areas and circulation separate from customer/employee parking and pedestrian areas. $\boxtimes$ The applicant proposes employee parking on the north and south sides of the building.
+ADA and short-term parking is proposed along the front of the building away from the loading and delivery areas.
+Circulation patterns clearly marked. $\boxtimes$ No markings needed to clarify circulation.
 A.2.
-To the greatest extent possible, Vehicle and pedestrian traffic are clearly vehicle and pedestrian traffic \boxtimes delineated and separated except for separated. crosswalks.
-C. Safe and Convenient Access, meet \boxtimes The proposed parking and access allow ADA ADA and ODOT Standards. and ODOT standards to be met.
-For parking areas with more than 10 The applicant proposes two (2) ADA parking spaces, 1 ADA space for every 50 \boxtimes spaces, two (2) compact spaces, and 37 spaces. standard spaces.
-D. Where possible, parking areas \boxtimes The new parking area is part of a single connect to adjacent sites. development.
-Efficient on-site parking and The proximity to the destination and circulation \boxtimes pedestrian connections, and adequate تع maneuvering area make the circulation efficient.
+To the greatest extent possible, vehicle and pedestrian traffic separated. $\boxtimes$ Vehicle and pedestrian traffic are clearly delineated and separated except for crosswalks.
+C. Safe and Convenient Access, meet ADA and ODOT Standards. $\boxtimes$ The proposed parking and access allow ADA and ODOT standards to be met.
+For parking areas with more than 10 spaces, 1 ADA space for every 50 spaces. $\boxtimes$ The applicant proposes two (2) ADA parking spaces, two (2) compact spaces, and 37 standard spaces.
+D. Where possible, parking areas connect to adjacent sites. $\boxtimes$ The new parking area is part of a single development.
+Efficient on-site parking and circulation $\boxtimes$ The proximity to the destination and pedestrian connections, and adequate maneuvering area make the circulation efficient.